Having a vapor barrier helps protect the structure of your home from moisture and water damage.

 This will prevent outside moisture from condensing on cold surfaces within the wall assembly, such as the outer face of the drywall of an air-conditioned room.

-It is also recommended that you choose a vapor retarder with higher permeability so that moisture can flow through enough so as not to get trapped.
+It is also recommended that you choose a vapor retarder with higher permeability so that moisture can flow through enough to not get trapped.
 This also helps to keep the structure and wall assembly dry.

 Homes in humid climates that require more months of heating should install interior barriers.